z5labs/battlebots/docs/content/gameplay/1v1-battles/arena.md

 - 2D Cartesian coordinates centered at origin (0, 0)
 - Bounded by walls at x=±50 and y=±50
 - Bots as circular footprints with 2-unit radius
-- Collision detection preventing overlap
-- Friction (μ=0.1) causing velocity decay
+- Elastic collisions with momentum transfer based on bot mass
+- Thrust-based movement with continuous friction opposing motion
+- Terminal velocity determined by thrust, friction, and bot mass
 - Line of sight for targeting and detection

+For detailed physics specifications, see [ADR-0006: BattleBot Universe Physics Laws](/research_and_development/adrs/0006-battlebot-universe-physics-laws/) and [ADR-0007: Bot Movement Mechanics](/research_and_development/adrs/0007-bot-movement-mechanics/).

-Understanding these spatial mechanics is essential for implementing effective bot movement, positioning, and targeting logic.
+Understanding these spatial and physics mechanics is essential for implementing effective bot movement, positioning, and targeting logic.